stat545ubc-2025/Assignment-B1-Emma-Collins/assignment-b1.md

   if(!is.numeric(x)){
       stop("x must be a numerical vector that contains only integers") }
-  #checking if all values in x are integers
+  #checking if all values in x are integers and throw an error
   if(suppressWarnings(all(x%% 1 != 0,na.rm = TRUE))){
-      stop("x must be a vector of length greater than 0 that contains only integers") #throw this error message and stop the function
+      stop("x must be a vector of length greater than 0 that contains only integers") }
-    }
   for(i in 1:length(x)){
     if(is.na(x[i])){